Example Workflow: Building an RFA Checklist

 The parallel prompt task approach is particularly effective for RFAs because it allows each task to specialize in finding a specific type of information, even when that information is scattered throughout the document or described using different terminology across funding agencies.

-Now we will add a new step and do the same thing to add the formatting prompt task in a new step.
+Now add a new step and add the formatting prompt task in that new step.

 With your workflow built, you’re ready to put it to work: